 The goal of the study was to enroll 300 participants with a minimum goal of 150.
 In an effort to meet the study recruitment goals, invitations were ultimately extended to 643 OMS and 124 OMS (19.2%) participated in the study.
 Of the 124 OMS who entered data, 88 were in our initial sample of 300.
 Four datasets have been assembled from the data collected.
 Data from participants who did not fully participate in the study were not utilized in the tabulation of study benchmark statistics.
 Therefore the final anesthesia database includes data from 95 OMS who entered 5,929 anesthesia cases.
 The third molar results are from 105 OMs who completed the third molar data collection forms for 2,954 patients and 9,123 extracted third molars.
 Only de-identified, aggregated data will be published from this study.
 Results from the study were initially presented at the AAOMS 2012 Annual Meeting.
 Data will be published in future issues of the Journal of Oral and Maxillofacial Surgery.

 The on-line data collection forms are designed for ease of use by the study participant.
 The pdf versions of the forms provide prospective participants with an opportunity to review the information that is being collected but do not necessarily demonstrate the convenience of the on-line form.
 The study help manual and a list of frequently asked questions are also provided.

 AAOMS Anesthesia Third Molar Study Frequently Asked Questions

-If you have any questions or concerns about this study please contact Dr. Thomas Dodson (email@example.com), Chair of the AAOMS Special Committee on Outcomes Assessment.
-Please e-mail Martin Gonzalez (firstname.lastname@example.org) if you have any questions or concerns about your participation in the study.
+If you have any questions or concerns about the data collected from this study please contact Dr. Thomas Dodson (email@example.com), Chair of the AAOMS Special Committee on Outcomes Assessment or Martin Gonzalez (firstname.lastname@example.org).